Homemade Spiced Chai Latte Mix Recipe

 • Make multiple jars from one batch – the full recipe fills approximately two standard mason jars, which makes it one of the most efficient gifts to batch in the cottage kitchen.
 Double the recipe and you have four jars ready to give with minimal extra effort.

-Creamy homemade chai latte in clear glass mugs with star anise garnish and cinnamon sticks
+Creamy homemade chai latte spice mix using spice chai latte powder in clear glass mugs with star anise garnish and cinnamon sticks

 Freezing and Storage

-• Room temperature – store the finished dry mix in an airtight mason jar or container in a cool, dry place away from direct sunlight for up to 6 months.
-The spice flavor stays strongest in the first 3 months.
+• Room temperature – Store the finished chai latte mix in an airtight mason jar or container in a cool, dry place away from direct sunlight.
+For the best flavor, enjoy it within 3 months, although it will stay fresh for up to 6 months when stored properly.

-• Prepared latte – a prepared cup of chai latte is best consumed immediately after straining.
-The tea and spices continue to infuse if left to sit and the flavor becomes bitter over time.
+• Prepared chai latte – A prepared chai latte is best enjoyed immediately after straining.
+As the tea and spices continue to steep, the flavor can become stronger and slightly bitter if it sits too long.

 FAQ